pixelkey/AI-Document-Chatbot/README.md

 - **Auto update embeddings:** When app starts, scan and cross-check ingest folder with the docstore.
 Update changed files and add new files.
 - **Resource path links:** Link resources to their text files for easier referencing of files.
 - **Scraping from web page or website:** Supply a URL to a webpage or website and run a script to scrape into text files stored in the ingest folder.
-- **Overlap chunks:** Overlap chunks with an option for overlap size.
-Also clean/remove overlapping text before adding chunks to the prompt.
 - **Option to retrieve chunk or document:** By default, chunks are retrieved and used for context.
 However, an option could be provided to retrieve the whole document for greater context, but at the expense of more tokens required.
+- **auto-sizing chunks and overlap** Considerations for using ML to calculate variable chunk size and overlap based on the semantics of the type of content.
+Yeah, complicated but very relevant, epecially documents containing and retrieving complete code snippets...